-We have audited the financial statements of Alderney Gambling Control Commission (the 'Commission') for the year ended 31 December 2022 which comprise the Statement of Financial Position, the Statement of Comprehensive Income and Retained Earnings and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 'The Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland' ('FRS 102').
+We have audited the financial statements of Alderney Gambling Control Commission (the 'Commission) for the year ended 31 December 2023 which comprise the Statement of Financial Position, the Statement of Comprehensive Income and Retained Earnings and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Generally Accepted Accounting Practice including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', Section 1A 'Small Entities' (FRS 102 Section 1A).